 See all our ceramic heishi beads.

-Elastic thread, nylon thread or wired thread, you can use them all, but avoid soft fiber threads like weaving thread or silk thread, as there may be asperities on the beads that will catch the thread.
+Elastic, nylon or wired, you can use them all, but avoid soft fibrous threads like weaving thread or silk thread, as there may be asperities on the beads that will catch the thread.

 Find all our wooden and coconut heishi beads.

-Heishis or rondelles in gold, silver or rose gold are most often used with other heishi beads to give the jewel a more chic look, or with various beads as separators or spacers.
+Heishis, or gold, silver or rose-gold rondelles, are most often used with other heishi beads to give the jewelry a more chic look, or with various beads as separators or spacers.

 See all our metal heishi beads.